lupyuen/lupyuen.github.io/src/wisgate.md

 1.  __Nonce__ (We'll explain in the next section)

+_What happens when we transmit an invalid Message Integrity Code?_

 Our LoRaWAN Gateway (ChirpStack on WisGate) will __reject LoRaWAN Packets with invalid Message Integrity Codes__.

 To see Message Integrity Code errors, SSH to our LoRaWAN Gateway and search for...